How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 respects the rights of its citizens to communicate with each other privately, openly using encryption.
 Unfortunately, such countries are becoming

-communications, and increasingly are moving toward outlawing encryption, absent a government-held backdoor key.
+communication, and increasingly are moving toward outlawing encryption, absent a government-held backdoor key.
 Openly employing PGP or other

 strong encryption program is a sure way to get on a government's List of Suspects, and the way things are going, could soon get you locked up.